Our Service Standards

 Clinicians, Counsellors and who works for Onlinegpservices are required to comply with the requirements of the Data Protection Act 1998 and the NHS Confidentiality Code of Practice.
 To help with this, we have appointed a Caldicott Guardian.
 A Caldicott Guardian is a senior person responsible for protecting the confidentiality of patient and other service user information, and enabling appropriate information sharing.

-Our Caldicott Guardian is Dr Helen Webberley supported by Carol White the Practice Manager Deputy Caldicott Guardian.
+Our Caldicott Guardian is Dr Helen Webberley supported by the Executive Administrator.
 The Caldicott Function has responsibility to champion patient confidentiality and support staff in making decisions about how your information is handled.

 We have a legal and ethical duty to keep your health records confidential.
 However, very occasionally we are required by law to pass on certain information about you without your consent.
 For example, this could be in the event of certain infectious diseases, in response to a court order or to help the police investigate a very serious crime.
 We will also share information with other agencies where there is danger of harm to a child or a vulnerable adult.